 |Period||8/03/11 → 11/03/11|

 O'Hare, D. (2011).
 Subtropical transit oriented development in the emerging South East Queensland city region: How well are we doing?
 In A. Abbate, K. Polakit, & R. Kennedy (Eds.), Proceedings of the 3rd International Subtropical Cities Conference: Subtropical urbanism beyond climate change (pp. 293-302).
-Florida: Florida Atlantic University.
+Florida Atlantic University.